-Health Sciences is an interdisciplinary field that emphasizes evidence-based practices grounded in robust data collection and interpretation.
-The proposed program will provide state of the art and evidence-based content that aligns with the standards and guidelines set forth by the Committee on Accreditation for the Exercise Sciences (CoAES) and the Council on Education for Public Health (CEPH).
-The program equips students with the knowledge and skills to promote and track health in individual, local, national, and global settings including disease prevention, environmental health, behavioral health, fitness and wellness, nutrition, and mental health.
+Public Health Sciences is an interdisciplinary field that emphasizes evidence-based practices grounded in robust data collection and interpretation.
+The proposed program will provide evidence-based content that aligns with the standards and guidelines set forth by the Council on Education for Public Health (CEPH).
+The program equips students with the knowledge and skills to promote and track health in individual, local, national, and global settings including disease prevention, environmental health, behavioral health, nutrition, and mental health.

 Community colleges provide access to high quality, affordable educational programming.
-By creating the proposed program, we will provide state of the art and evidence-based content that aligns with the standards and guidelines set forth by the Committee on Accreditation for the Exercise Sciences (CoAES) and the Council on Education for Public Health (CEPH).
+By creating the proposed program, we will provide state of the art and evidence-based content that aligns with the standards and guidelines set forth by the Council on Education for Public Health (CEPH).